DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 This section describes how to optimize a reporting application's memory consumption, prevent memory leaks and cluttering on the server.

-> Refer to the [Document Viewer Lifecycle](https://docs.devexpress.com/XtraReports/401587/web-reporting/general-information/document-viewer-lifecycle) for information oh how the Document Viewer stores report data and how this data is affected by the lifecycle stage.
+> Refer to the [Document Viewer Lifecycle](https://docs.devexpress.com/XtraReports/401587/web-reporting/general-information/document-viewer-lifecycle) for information oh how the Document Viewer stores report data on different lifecycle stages.

 To optimize memory consumption, use the following techniques:

 - Configure the Document Viewer to to store server data on disk instead of memory.
-This significantly reduces the memory consumption at the cost of performance.
+This reduces the memory consumption at the cost of performance.

   ```cs
   configurator.ConfigureWebDocumentViewer(viewerConfigurator => {